ar-cyber/chrome-extension-tools-archive/README.md

+# THIS REPO IS AN ARCHIVE OF CRXJS.
+COMMITS WILL NOT BE PUSHED.

+## THIS IS THE OLD README

 > [!IMPORTANT]
 > CRXJS is seeking new maintainers.
 If no maintenance team is established by March 31, 2025, this repository will be archived.
 [Learn more](https://github.com/crxjs/chrome-extension-tools/discussions/974).